Bargam language

 Bargam, or Mugil, is a Papuan language of Sumgilbar Rural LLG, Madang Province, Papua New Guinea, spoken mainly by adults.
 It is divergent within the Madang language family.

 The alphabet includes the letter Q with hook tail, Ɋ ɋ.

+Phonology

+Stress is usually found on the last syllable if it is closed, and on the penultimate syllable if the last syllable is open.